 With so much dependence on his/her skill, it is no wonder that a classification system was needed to give connaisseurs an idea of what they should expect.

 Wines have been produced in the area as early as the days of the Roman Empire.
 But the name “Champagne” became famous due to 2 men.
 The first was a monk named Dom Perignon in the 17th-century in the outskirts of Reims, who came up with the idea of matching grapes together to come up with particular notes (rather than throwing random grapes together).
+He also used thicker bottles which helped prevent the bottles from exploding during transport.
+This was key to getting the name “champagne” known around the world, as it could now be exported.

 This clever bit of marketing made it stand out from other older sparkling wines in Limoux and other parts of France.